Any recipe will taste absolutely delicious with Mixed Herbs!

 Get ready to experience the major flavor of marjoram!

-This unique herb has fresh, citrus, and floral flavors.
+Marjoram is a unique herb that has fresh, citrus, and floral flavors.
 It’s milder than oregano but sweeter and more pungent than thyme.
-Marjoram is also used in giving flavor to meats, sausages, fish, poultry, stuffings, stews, salads, eggs, and vegetables.
+Marjoram is also used to give flavor to meats, sausages, fish, poultry, stuffings, stews, salads, and more.

 Oregano

 Oregano is a popular herb because of its bold, powerful, intense, and peppery flavor.
-It can also be used for pizzas, salads, meat dishes, fish and vegetables, sauces, barbeque, and kebab.
+You can use it to season pizzas, salads, meat dishes, fish and vegetables, sauces, barbeque, and kebab.

 Sage